This post may contain affiliate links. Please read my disclosure.

 The rich beef broth, sweet caramelized onions, and of course the CHEESE.

-And I am always on the hunt for new pork chop recipes that actually work.
+And I am always on the hunt for new pork chop recipes that actually work (like these sous vide pork chops)

 I mean seriously, why are pork chops so often tough and chewy????